 - Cumulative.
 Congestion is a good example of a non-linear characteristic of transportation as each degree of additional congestion results in exponential delays.
 Various disruptions over transport networks are also an instance of non-linearity as a relatively simple event such as the shutting down of an airport hub (e.g. a snowstorm) will trigger disproportionate disruptions through the whole network.

 - Phase transition.
 There are several events that may trigger substantial changes in transport systems.
 One type relates to technological (or technical) innovations that historically have been paradigm shifts for the transportation system.
 For instance, containerization is linked to entirely new flow patterns, modes, and terminals; it created an entirely new transport system.
-Issues related to peak oil are also considered to be a highly susceptible factor triggering a phase transition for 21st-century transport systems.
+Issues related to carbon emissions are also considered to be a highly susceptible factor triggering a phase transition for 21st-century transport systems.